brotaku13/Illumio-Challenge/README.md

 ## Design Methodology
 I began programming this assignment in Python.
 I saw that Illumio utilizes both Python and Java in their stack and wanted my code to be both relavent and telling of my skillset.
 However, while I know how the internals of an AVL tree work, and the basic concepts, I was hesitant to set out to code one.
 Surely there had to be a better way.

 This is when I came upon the key insight into my design.
-I remembered that the `std::set/std::multiset` in the C++ standard library were implemented as red-black trees, another balanced BST.
+I remembered that the `std::set/std::multiset` in the C++ standard library were implemented as red-black trees; another balanced BST.
 I decided to utilize those extensively, along with custom data types to store as nodes.
 These data types were based around a simple object, an interval:

 ```c++
 // Represents a range